P-38E Lightning Serial Number 41-2276

 Mission History

-The Lightning crashed into a steep hillside of the North Cascades in Whatcom County, in the Pasayten wilderness east of Mount Baker.
+In fact, this Lightning crashed into a steep hillside in the North Cascade Mountains in Whatcom County in the Pasayten wilderness to the east of Mount Baker.
 It crashed in a horizontal position and the force of the impact flipped the tail section up hill and at the same time much of the aircraft's parts broke off uphill from the impact spot.
 A fire occurred at the impact spot but was confined to a small area.
 It is suspected the pilot was killed on impact, or after parachuting out of the plane.

-First discovered 1998 by Chad Norris and Ben Lynch.
-Who found 4 of the 5 guns and a great many parts that could be identified by their serial numbers.
-Parts of the cockpit were found but no seat, control wheel or parachute were discovered.
+During 1998, this crash site was discovered by Chad Norris and Ben Lynch.
+The pair found four of the five guns and many parts with serial numbers.
+Parts of the cockpit were found but no seat, control wheel or parachute were observed.

 Chad Norris adds: